Jump to: Overview, Eligibility, Student Specific Eligibility , The Application Process, Next Steps, Outside Help.

 • Monthly income and sources.

-• Household net worth.
+• Household assets.

 • Rent and utilities expenses per month.